-Vascular DiseaseAn Overview
+Vascular Disease An Overview

-What is a vascular disease?
+What is vascular disease?

 Vascular disease is any form of abnormality of the arteries, veins, or vessels.
-Vessels are needed to circulate blood throughout the body.
+Abnormalities include inflammation in arteries and veins and fat buildup in the blood vessels.
+Vessels circulate blood throughout the body.
 The arteries pump oxygen-rich blood from the heart to other organs in the body.
 Veins carry the blood back to the heart.

 Visiting Buckeye Heart & Vascular Institute

 Buckeye Heart & Vascular Institute offers diagnostic testing for patients with various types of vascular and arterial diseases.
-Our facility is home to multiple board-certified physicians who are specially trained in identifying, diagnosing, and treatment of vascular, arterial, and related concerns.
+Our vascular doctors and specialists can swiftly diagnose the type of vascular disease you may have, and offer effective treatments.